Thoroughbred racing: United States

 In the United States, safety regulations and drug restrictions are primarily controlled at the federal level by the Horseracing Integrity and Safety Authority.
 Other aspects of racing regulation are highly fragmented.
 Generally, a racing commission or other state government entity in each U.S. state that conducts racing will license owners, trainers and others involved in the industry, set racing dates, and oversee wagering.
 Pedigree matters and the registration of racing colors are the province of the Jockey Club, which maintains the American Stud Book and approves the names of all Thoroughbreds.

 The National Steeplechase Association is the official sanctioning body of American steeplechase horse racing.

 Canada

 Regulation of horse racing in Canada is under the Jockey Club of Canada.
 There are a few racing venues across Canada, but the major events are mainly in Ontario and managed by the Woodbine Entertainment Group, formerly Ontario Jockey Club.
 While British Columbia's major venue is Hastings Racecourse with popular events like the annual BC Derby.

+Hong Kong

+In Hong Kong, regulation of horse racing is controlled by the Hong Kong Jockey Club.
+There are only two racecourses in Hong Kong in Happy Valley and Sha Tin, as well as Conghua Racecourse in Conghua, Guangzhou.
+The Hong Kong Jockey Club regulates all facets of races, owning the racecourses as well as on and off-course betting branches.